hasan3e8/AlphaDAWG/README.md

         Rscript Transform_Wavelet.R <wavalet level> <number of samples> <sweep or neutral> <train or test>

-Wavelet level can not be higher that five, sicce our matrices are
+Wavelet level can not be higher that five, since our matrices are
 $64\times 64$.
 For example,

         Rscript Transform_Wavelet.R 1 100 1 1